 1. FREE – Get a Free Mainframe access

-Master the Mainframe 2020 Contest – The BEST option !!!
+1.1 IBM Z Xplore (Formerly known as Master the Mainframe Contest) – The BEST option !!!

-Every year IBM organizes Master the Mainframe contest.
-This contest starts in September and ends in December.
+Every year IBM organizes the Master the Mainframe contest.
+In 2021 this contest was renamed to IBM Z Xplore.
+This contest started on October 15th and will end on November 15th, 2021.
 However, you can complete the contest year around.
 To complete the contest you get access to a Mainframe.
 You have to connect to that Mainframe and complete all the challenges.
 There are two ways to register for the event and get a Mainframe access.
-One is to Register as a student and second is to register as a Learner.
+One is to Register as a student and the second is to register as a Learner.
 Both, the ways are listed below in detail.

 Register as a Student

-There you can click the button called “Get Started”.
-It will take you to a new tab.
-In that tab, you have to create a new IBM ID.
-This ID will help you in participating in the 2020 contest.
+On this webpage, you have to create a new account.
+This account will help you in participating in the 2021 contest.
 You will get an IP address to connect to your Mainframe.
 Plus, you will get a username and password as well.